BABY

 How to Hold a Baby: 3 Ways That Calm Fussing

-Holding your fussy baby on his back is a little bit like calming him…and pinching him at the same time!
+Holding your fussy baby on their back is a little bit like calming them…and pinching them at the same time!
 That’s because upset babies feel insecure on their backs, as if they are being dropped (the position triggers the Moro or falling reflex, which makes crying babies fling their arms out and yelp even more.)
-On the other hand, rolling your baby to the side or stomach to hold him causes his position sensors to send a soothing message: “Don’t worry.
+On the other hand, rolling your baby to the side or stomach to hold them causes their position sensors to send a soothing message: “Don’t worry.
 Everything’s fine!”

 Hold Your Baby in the Reverse-Breastfeeding Hold